 Iris Love Scott is a native Memphian, attended Overton High school and is a graduate of the University of Memphis.
 Iris’s work has been embedded in the Memphis community for over 25 years as she has worked tirelessly as a community advocate and grassroots efforts for the better part of her professional career.

 Iris came to LSP quite by accident after researching lynching victims in the south.
-This interest was piqued when a friend suggested going to Birmingham, Alabama to participate in a soil collection project with the Equal Justice Initiative and Bryan Steven.
+This interest was piqued when a friend suggested going to Birmingham, Alabama to participate in a soil collection project with the Equal Justice Initiative and Bryan Stevenson.
 It was such a moving experience that she connected with the Lynching Site Project of Memphis.

 Iris is a mother of one son, four grandchildren and three fur babies (two cats and one dog).
 Her hobbies are sewing, gardening, good cooking, picture taking and reading.